As you operate your business or handle the finance for a client, you would have come across these different payment types, including:

 Unfortunately, when you own a business, you are required to make these different types of payments, and different types of payments mean each payment has its own unique way that it needs to be handled, which requires you to invest your time.

-The good news for those in Canada is that you can now make all your business payment using one platform.
+The good news for those in Canada is that you can now make all your business payments using one platform.
 Plooto Network allows you to make every single business payment – including those you had to pay by check.
 Learn more about Plooto Network, or you can get started today.
-For those of you in the USA, Plooto Network will be releasing soon, meanwhile, test the platform and be first to get notified about the release of Plooto Network in the USA.